allegro/allegro.tech/_posts/2020-10-22-bigflow-a-python-framework-for-data-processing-on-gcp.md

 * [Dataproc](https://cloud.google.com/dataproc) ([Apache Spark](https://spark.apache.org/)),
 * [BigQuery](https://cloud.google.com/bigquery).

-The provided utils make it easier to create processes in each technology.
+The provided utilities make it easier to create processes in each technology.
 Besides the listed technologies, you can use anything that you can write in Python (for example [fast.ai](https://www.fast.ai/), [PyTorch](https://pytorch.org/), [Pandas](https://pandas.pydata.org/), or any other Python tool).
 BigQuery is not usually considered a data processing tool but an ad-hoc analysis and storage system.
 We find it to be